-Understandably, fire victims hope to minimize taxes when they collect money from their insurance company or PG&E or Edison.
+Understandably, many fire victims hope to face no taxes at all when they collect money from their insurance company or PG&E or Edison.
 If they are rolling over their proceeds into purchasing a new home or rebuilding, they may end up with a low basis in the new home, but that would mean paying tax much later when they eventually sell their home.
 But there can be some surprising gotchas in fire cases that are important to avoid.
-With any fire recovery, give attention to timing and details or you could get burned by the IRS.
+With any fire recovery, give scrupulous attention to timing and details or you could get burned by the IRS.